The benefits of journaling — especially Bible journaling — are profound. Even children can benefit from this practice. Read on to discover how!

-Journaling, quite simply, is when a person makes a record of something.
+Journaling, quite simply, involves making a record of something.
 That’s where the similarities end, though.
-Because from there, what’s recorded, how it’s recorded, and how much is recorded reflects the journaler’s personality, spiritual maturity and processing pathway.
+Because from there, what’s recorded, how it’s recorded, and how much is recorded reflects someone’s personality, spiritual maturity and processing pathway.
 The actual form of journaling is specific to the person doing it.

 In a way, the Bible is a collection of journaling.
 Paul’s letters describe events, struggles and how he thinks certain issues should be resolved.
 David provides insight into his personal spiritual journal through the Psalms—a poetic and musical journal.
 Matthew, Mark, Luke, and John journal about events they all witness, but each gives us a different view because they journal from a personal perspective.
-Much of the Bible can be viewed as God’s inspired Word being passed through the journals of faithful followers.
+Much of the Bible is God’s inspired Word essentially being passed through the journals of faithful followers.

-Although this article is about intentionally equipping children, the principles of Bible journaling for kids are just as relevant for teenagers and adults.
-So if you’re not journaling, before you encourage your kids to start, try some of the ideas and approaches yourself.
-Journaling has great value…not only for today but for tomorrow and for years down the road.
+Although this article is about intentionally equipping children, the benefits of journaling the Bible also apply to teenagers and adults.
+So if you’re not journaling yet, try some of the ideas and approaches.
+The benefits of journaling are great.
+Not only for today but for tomorrow and for years down the road!

 1. It helps give clarity.

 When you’re having a difficult time understanding a concept or a Scripture, writing down your random thoughts and then reviewing what you’ve written can be very insightful.
 It’s like rotating a piece of a puzzle and when you hold it a certain way, you see where it fits all of a sudden.

 In times of confusion, journaling can be the instrument that helps kids sort out what questions they have and need to ask.
 What’s not making sense?
 Where do I get lost?

 2. It provides a safe place.